nhatcher/nhatcher.github.io/content/post/a-rustic-invitation-to-parsing.md

 DisableComments: false
 ---

-(A version of this post appeared first in the [EqualTo blog](https://www.equalto.com/blog/a-rustic-invitation-to-parsing))

 Here we will show you how to build a simple parser.
 Keep reading to learn about algorithms, lexers, parsers and a little bit of Rust.
 And find all the code in our [GitHub repository](https://github.com/nhatcher/sample-desk-calcualtor).

 ## Introduction.
 The theory of parsing